How to Write a Small Business Plan

 What are the steps for writing a business plan?

 There are specific steps that define how you write a comprehensive business plan.
-These steps include writing an executive summary which is a highlight of a business plan’s content, writing the company description which is a snapshot of what your business is about.
+These steps include writing an executive summary, which is a highlight of a business plan’s content, and writing the company description, which is a snapshot of what your business is about.

-Another step is defining your business goals both short term and long term, then explaining your products and services by defining how they solve a problem in the market as well as outlining the management and organization structure which highlights how your business is organized.
+Another step is defining your business goals, both short-term and long-term, and then explaining your products and services by defining how they solve a problem in the market as well as outlining the management and organizational structure, which highlights how your business is organized.

-Other steps include conducting market research and analysis, conducting a competitive analysis, describing your sales and marketing strategy, conducting financial analysis and forecast, defining your recommendations, writing the appendix and funding request.
+Other steps include conducting market research and analysis, conducting a competitive analysis, describing your sales and marketing strategy, conducting financial analysis and forecasting, defining your recommendations, and writing the appendix and funding request.

 Is there a simple business plan for a small business?

 While large corporations need a thorough business plan, small businesses require a concise business plan focusing on their financials and strategy.
-Simple business plans are streamlined and light weight hence take less work to craft.
+Simple business plans are streamlined and lightweight; hence, they take less work to craft.

 Does a startup need a small business plan?